blobbybilb/f4/README.md

+Paused, nothing in here currently makes using this more appealing than most other frameworks, but I plan to come back to it after implementing some ideas for why?framework libaries and DB layers.

+---

 # F4 - The Fast Friendly Functionality Framework

 The simplest fairly-featureful web framework.
 Currently works with the bun runtime only.